 The seminar is free and open to the public.
 It also functions as a class called Biomedical Informatics 206.

-Enrolled Students: Students can enroll in the seminar as Biomedin 206 via Axess
+Enroll in the seminar as Biomedin 206 via Axess.

 Add the series to your calendar or view the calendar online.

 |02-Apr||LK120||Nikesh Kotecha & Nigam Shah||Stanford University||How to find good problems to solve using informatics|

 |Venture capital analysis of longevity companies|

 |How Interoperability became one of Healthcare's greatest challenges (and what you can do about it)|